khtdr/khtdr.github.io/content/software/treeify-paths.md

 ---

 ## Introduction
 Useful when converting a list of file names into a nested UL/LI tree.
-Nice for site maps, etc.
+Perfect for site maps, and directory listings.

 Provide a __list of file names__:
   - blog/all.html